Anish746401/delta-demo/README.md

 # delta-demo
-THis is a demo for Git &amp; Github class.
+This is a demo for Git &amp; Github class.